llogiq/llogiq.github.io/_posts/2015-06-04-workflows.md

 ```

 And create a `struct` and `impl` to actually implement the `LintPass`.
-Again, I'm going to name it Options, because I suspect we will add more
+Again, I'm going to name it `Options`, because I suspect we will add more
 lints like this in the future.
 Also note that we want to check
 method calls, which are `Expr`s, so we implement the `check_expr`
 method: